Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 # Information:

-A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, and more.
+A custom glossary plugin for WordPress, offering tooltip functionality, an archive page, caching, and more.

 ## Please note
-If you plan to create multiple glossaries or expect significant traffic, we recommend using a caching plugin to enhance performance.
+If you plan to create a lot of glossaries or expect significant traffic, we recommend using a caching plugin to enhance performance alongside with the caching in this script.
 E.g. LiteSpeed Cache

 ## Features

 - **Custom Glossary Archive Page**:
-  A dedicated page with search functionality and alphabetical filtering, making it easy for users to find glossary terms.
+  A dedicated page with search functionality, abbreviation full form, and alphabetical filtering, making it easy for users to find glossary terms.

-- **Tooltips with Abbreviation Support**:
-  Displays brief descriptions in tooltips when hovering over terms in posts or pages, with the option to show full-form abbreviations in parentheses in archive page.
+  This also has pageination and shows maximum 25 glossaries.
+When there are more than 25 glossaries - you can view more by going to the next or previous page.

+- **Tooltips with Abbreviation Support**: centered tooltip box that displays the 300-character text from the "Add New Glossary" editor.
+The background dims, and you can exit the tooltip by:
+  1. Pressing the "X"
+  2. Clicking on the background
+  3. Pressing "Escape" on your keyboard.

+- **Caching**
+- Implemented on-demand caching for glossary terms when viewed for the first time.
+- Glossary Cache Log displays the newest entries at the top.
+- Glossary Cache and Glossary Cache Log pages have buttons at the top.
+- Optimized caching to use WordPress's native caching more effectively.
+- Reduced redundant caching actions.
+- Caching occurs only if a glossary term appears on a page and isn't already cached.
+- Glossary Cache Log shows a maximum of 1000 entries.
+The oldest entries will be removed automatically when new ones are added beyond this limit.
+This shows when cache are generated for terms
+- Glossaries are cached 1 week (168 hours), then it resets cache and rebuilds when visiting pages that includes glossaries

 - **Responsive Design**:
   Works well on both desktop and mobile devices, ensuring accessibility for all users.

+- **

 ## Security Features